Guardians of the Globe

-The Guardians of the Globe is a superhero team in American comic books published by Image Comics.
+The Guardians of the Globe are a superhero team in American comic books published by Image Comics.
 They appear primarily in the comic book series Invincible and its television series adaptation, as well as the Image Universe comic book series Brit, Noble Causes, Dynamo 5, and Guarding the Globe.
 The original team was a parody of DC Comics' Justice League of America.

 Fictional team history

-Guardians of the Globe I
+First group

 In Image Comics, the original Guardians of the Globe are a private organization funded by War Woman and Darkwing, appearing in Invincible and Capes.
 This version of the Guardians was written as a pastiche of DC Comics' Justice League of America (JLA), with most of the Guardians having an obvious JLA analog.
 Robert Kirkman, in his author notes for Invincible: The Ultimate Collection, Volume 1, explains that he went with these archetypes because he had only 18 pages to get the reader to care for the characters before their brutal deaths.

 The team included Darkwing (based on Batman); the Immortal (based on Superman along with elements of Vandal Savage); War Woman (based on Wonder Woman, with elements of Hawkgirl); Red Rush (based on The Flash); Aquarus, the King of Atlantis (based on Aquaman); Martian Man (based on Martian Manhunter); and the Green Ghost (based on Green Lantern).
-Omni-Man (based on Superman) was a trusted associate of the Guardians, although he was never an official member of the team.
+Omni-Man (also based on Superman) was a trusted associate of the Guardians, although he was never an official member of the team.
 Eventually, Omni-Man betrays and murders the Guardians after calling them to their headquarters on an emergency.
 The only member of the Guardians to survive the massacre was Black Samson, who was not an active member at that time.

 The original Guardians of the Globe appear again later in the story when Invincible is temporarily sent back in time.
-In this alternate history, Invincible is able to warn the Guardians about Omni-Man's betrayal, allowing them to successfully subdue Omni-Man long enough for him to come to his senses and realise he does not want to kill his friends.
+In this alternate history, Invincible is able to warn the Guardians about Omni-Man's betrayal, allowing them to successfully subdue Omni-Man long enough for him to come to his senses and realizes that he does not want to kill his friends.

-Guardians of the Globe II
+Second group

 After the massacre of the original team, the United States government re-established the Guardians of the Globe under the supervision of the fictional Global Defense Agency.
 This new team is initially led by former Teen Team leader Robot under the direct supervision of Donald, the government's superhuman liaison.
 In addition to Robot, the original roster for the new team includes Dupli-Kate, Rex Splode, Monster Girl, Shrinking Rae, and Black Samson.

 Bulletproof is eventually added to the team's roster as is the newly resurrected Immortal, who eventually replaces Robot as team leader.
 Although not members, Invincible and Atom Eve often help the team in dire circumstances.

-Following the supposed demise of Shrinking Rae and Dupli-Kate at the hands of Komodo Dragon, the Immortal resigns from the Guardians.
+Following the apparent death of Shrinking Rae and Dupli-Kate at the hands of Komodo Dragon of the Lizard League, the Immortal resigns from the Guardians.